Skip Navigation

 Building foundational knowledge and exploring creative depthsThe primary goal of Adda Clevenger’s upper school ELA program is to provide student-centered ELA instruction in reading, writing, language, and philosophical inquiry, while also fostering each child’s creative potential.
 This is achieved by knowing every student in-depth.
 In fact, each year our primary texts and projects often change based on the needs and interests of that year’s students.
 By discovering every child’s learning style, strengths, weaknesses, and interests, and then providing them a variety of student-centered learning opportunities, as well as a safe space to explore their unique potential, students become academically competitive and creatively courageous.

-Each student-centered unit begins with a primary reading focus and culminates with a writing performance task which mirrors the prior reading.
-Over the course of the year, students will receive standard-specific instruction in the following major domains: Reading: Foundational Skills, Reading: Literature, Reading: Informational Texts, Writing: Informational, Writing: Narrative, Writing: Persuasive, Language: Conventions, Language: Vocabulary.
+Each student-centered unit begins with a primary reading focus, chosen to support the exploration and unpacking of key themes and related questions.
+Students have the opportunity to demonstrate their understanding and use of critical thinking through a broad range of written tasks which mirror the prior reading.
+Over the course of the year, students will receive standard-specific instruction in the following major domains: Reading: Comprehension Skills, Reading: Literature, Reading: Informational Texts, Writing: Analytical, Writing: Argumentative, Writing: Persuasive, Language: Conventions, Language: Vocabulary.
 In addition to our in-class reading and writing, students will complete 600 pages of independent reading and construct two critical responses to literature to demonstrate their comprehension of the texts.

 Text Examples (These Can and Often Do Change from Year to Year)